visvk/ioweyou-backend/README.md

 I Owe YOU! (back end)
 ===============
+School project

 I Owe YOU! is an app that is used to track the debts.
-Based on Node.js (Express Framework), and Mysql/Redis databases.
+Based on Node.js (Express Framework), and PostgreSQL/Redis databases.

 [![Build Status](https://travis-ci.org/piotrkowalczuk/ioweyou-backend.png?branch=develop)](https://travis-ci.org/piotrkowalczuk/ioweyou-backend)